F5 BIG-IP APM RADIUS Integration with AuthPoint

 1. Log in to the BIG-IP APM web UI from the management port (https://management port IP address).

-2. In the Name text box, type a name for the RADIUS server.
-In our example, we type AuthPoint_Gateway.
+4. In the Name text box, type a name for the RADIUS server.

-5. In the Server Address text box, type the IP address of the AuthPoint Gateway.
+7. In the Server Address text box, type the IP address of your AuthPoint Gateway.

-7. In the Secret and Confirm Secret text box, type a shared secret key to use for communication with the RADIUS server (AuthPoint Gateway).
+9. In the Secret and Confirm Secret text box, type a shared secret key to use for communication with the RADIUS server (AuthPoint Gateway).
+Copy or note this secret.
+You need this value when you configure a RADIUS resource in AuthPoint.

 Configure a Lease Pool